ydroal/holbertonschool-validation/module3_task5/README.md

 - Package the website into a zip file using the make package command.
 - Archive the zip file only if all the previous steps are successful using the actions/upload-artifact@v3 action.
 - Create a new GitHub release with the zip file and the content of DEPLOY.md only if the workflow is triggered by a new tag using the softprops/action-gh-release@v1 action.
+- Deploy the website to a Netlify preview site on Pull Requests and to production on the principal branch using the nwtgck/actions-netlify@v2.0 action.